 Finding the right person and getting them onboard and effective is the responsibility of the Team Lead that they will be reporting to.
 This is a serious responsibility and it must not be taken lightly or considered something to be done on a context switching, half hearted basis.
 If the team needs to hire, the Team Lead needs to be all in, and they need to make sure the new employee is a success.

-The hiring begins with the Team Lead defining the Scorecard for the new hire and getting it approved by their Lead.
+The hiring begins with the Team Lead defining the Scorecard for the new hire and having it approved by their Lead.
+For a new role within Rise Vision this involves defining the Mission, critical number for the position and salary range for the Role

-Once the Scorecard is agreed to the Team Lead forms a Hiring Committee comprised of them self, 1 or 2 members of their Team, and their Lead.
+Once the Scorecard is agreed to, the Team Lead forms a Hiring Committee composed of themselves, and 1 or 2 members of their Team.

-Once the Hiring Committee is on-side the Team Lead writes the job posting as a letter to a friend, be casual, not formal, and describe the following;
+Once the Hiring Committee is on-side the Team Lead writes the job outline.
+This will describe the following;

 What we expect from this role - what’s the purpose of this role?
 What is this role expected to achieve in terms of productivity, efficiency, quality, timeliness, accuracy, talent management, customer service, reporting, etc...?
 What are the challenges that this role will face?
 What is the size and scope of the responsibilities and influences?
 How will the company be impacted when this role succeeds?
 If it fails?
 What does this role need to achieve within 90 days of joining us to successfully pass our probation?
 What does this role need to achieve within a year of joining us to be a top performer in the company?